chadaustin/sajson/README.md

 * No support for 64-bit integers.
 If this is something you want, just ask.
 (There's little technical reason not to support it.
 It's just that most people avoid 64-bit integers in JSON because JavaScript can't read them.)

 * Requires C++11.
 Some of the ownership semantics were awkward to express in C++03.

-* A bounded allocation mode would be nice, especially if it can take an existing buffer of a given size and try to fit the parse stack and AST within that.